LinkedIn has long been considered a social media work horse. The social media channel you go to when you need a new job.

-Once you have a professional and well-written profile, you can start to find new customers.
+Once you have a professional and well-written profile, meaning it includes keywords and a comprehensive list of your past work, you can start to find new customers.

 Here are some effective ways to find customers on LinkedIn:

 - Advanced search.
-Used the advanced search feature to focus in on exactly the types of leads you want to find on LinkedIn.
+Use the advanced search feature to focus on exactly the types of leads you want to find on LinkedIn.